 DARK SIDE OF SEXTING

 So is sexting all just harmless fun?
 Well, not everyone is up for receiving pornographic one-liners over lunch.
 And the US study found that guys were more likely to be into it than women.
 Like all things sexual, both partners have to be equally into it.
-If you’re not sure whether someone is eager to receive your steamy suggestions, that’s not flirtation, it’s sexual harassment.
+If you’re unsure whether someone is eager to receive your steamy suggestions, that’s not flirtation; it’s sexual harassment.

 The darkest side of sexting is ‘revenge porn’.
 A relationship turns sour, and one bitter ex (usually the guy) starts sprinkling nude pics of their former sext partner around the web.
-When graphic images that were supposed to be strictly private end up wafting around social media, it can leave a traumatised victim losing friends and employment prospects.
+When graphic images that were supposed to be strictly private end up wafting around social media, it can traumatise them, causing a loss of friends and employment prospects.
 Sexting is all about trust.
 And in relationships, trust can be here today, gone tomorrow.

 Sexting is nothing to feel guilty about.
 If you want to send that nude photo or flirtatious message to your sexual partner, go ahead and do it.
 Revel in your sexuality.
 But handle with care.
-A good first rule of sexting: when you send those nude photos, include the erotic parts, but miss off your face.
+A good first rule of sexting: when you send those nude photos, include the erotic parts, but exclude your face and distinguishing marks.
 Then if the worst comes to the worst and your body ends up as porn-fodder, at least nobody will know it’s you.